Southcrest Park median real estate price is $103,105, which is less expensive than 93.8% of Texas neighborhoods and 95.2% of all U.S. neighborhoods.

 Some neighborhoods are made up of apartments.
 Some consist of row houses, and most - by far - consist of a mixture of housing types.
 But the Southcrest Park neighborhood stands out due to the total dominance of detached, single-family homes here.
 There are nearly no other types of residential real estate in the neighborhood.
 In fact, this neighborhood has a higher proportion of single-family homes in its real estate stock than 96.4% of all American neighborhoods.

-American households most often have a car, and regularly they have two or three.
-But households in the Southcrest Park neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Southcrest Park neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 33.3% of the households here have four, five, or more cars.
 That is more cars per household than in 95.2% of the neighborhoods in the nation.

 Significantly, 64.8% of its residents five years old and above primarily speak Spanish at home.
 This is a higher percentage than 96.6% of all U.S. neighborhoods.